zarkobeats/sugiyama_layout-Data-Visualization/README.md

 Step 5:
 Drawing Edges.
 Using the positions of every node from the previous step and matplotlib.pyplot the graph is visualized.

+'barycenter with 2 layers' may be remade to be used for more than 2 layers, therefore could be installed in the main 'sugiyama_layout' file.